ChubingZeng/xtune/README.md

 ### Tuning multiple penalty parameters

 Cross-validation is widely used to tune a single penalty parameter, but it is computationally infeasible to tune more than three penalty parameters.
 Therefore, we propose an **Empirical Bayes** approach to learn the multiple tuning parameters.
 The individual penalties are interpreted as variance terms of the priors (double exponential prior for Lasso and Gaussian prior for Ridge) in a random effect formulation of penalized regressions.
 A majorization-minimization algorithm is employed for implementation.

+Once the tuning parameters *λs* are estimated, and therefore the penalties known, the regression coefficients are obtained using `glmnet`.

 ### Data structure examples